-The General Fund actual revenue was \$817,054.
-That amount is over the original budget estimate of \$593,890 and below the final amended budget of \$840,086.
-The variance between the actual revenues and the final budget was mostly the result of not spending, and therefore not being able to recognize, the budgeted At-Risk revenues.
+The General Fund actual revenue was \$884,639.
+That amount is over both the original and final budget estimates of \$763,545 and \$849,832, respectively.
+The variance between the actual revenues and the final budget was mostly the result of spending, and therefore being able to recognize, more At-Risk revenues than anticipated and receiving the REAP Grant, which was not budgeted for.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2017

-The actual expenditures of the General Fund were \$513,038, which is below both the original budget estimate of \$590,896 and the final amended budget of \$612,554.
-The variance between the actual expenditures and the final amended budget was mostly the result of spending \$15,000 less for conferences and classes, \$47,000 less for losco RESA purchased services, and \$20,000 less for capital outlay, than what was budgeted.
+The actual expenditures of the General Fund were \$628,598, which is below both the original budget estimate of \$783,175 and the final amended budget of \$706,573.
+The variance between the actual expenditures and the final amended budget was mostly the result of spending \$10,000 less for conferences and classes and \$38,000 less for losco RESA purchased services than what was budgeted, along with other smaller decreases.